CaptainCooky/mc-npm-updater/README.md

 ## About CrossXover Gaming

-CrossXover Gaming is a development studio focused on creating practical and useful tools for developers, particularly in the Minecraft community.
-We aim to simplify the development process and help creators bring their ideas to life.
+CrossXover Gaming is a small but passionate development studio founded by Captain Cooky.
+We focus on creating practical and useful tools for developers and content creators, especially within the Minecraft community.
+Our work supports and collaborates with creators like TersHD, ArtsByKev, and Nexus Mob Studio.

+We're dedicated to building tools that make the development process easier and more efficient, whether you're working on a Minecraft project or other creative endeavors.
+At CrossXover Gaming, we're all about sharing what we've learned and helping others bring their ideas to life.